-Finally, we've added a population-based version of our Monte Carlo measure of communicative accuracy: 'ca_monte_pop'.
-This takes a population and a number of trials, and return a Monte Carlo estimate of the chance that a random communication between members of the population will be successful - note that it just returns a single value, rather than a list of values (which is different from previous implementations of Monte Carlo evaluation).
+Finally, we've added a population-based version of our Monte Carlo measure of communicative accuracy: ca\monte\pop.
+This takes a population and a number of trials, and return an estimate of the chance that a random communication between members of the population will be successful - note that it just returns a single value, rather than a list of values (which was the case for previous implementations of Monte Carlo evaluation).

 '''

 def ca_monte_pop(population, trials):

 total = 0.

 for n in range(trials):

-speaker = rnd.choice(population)
+speaker = random.choice(population)

-hearer = rnd.choice(population)
+hearer = random.choice(population)

-total += communicate(speaker, hearer, rnd.randrange(len(speaker)))
+total += communicate(speaker, hearer, random.randrange(len(speaker))))

 return total / trials

 '''